-In 2014, the Government of Indonesia’s launched Jaminan Kesehatan Nasional (JKN), the single payer national health insurance system.
-Since the launch, Indonesia faces a range of choices on how to continue to increase coverage, efficiency, quality, and sustainable financing.
-ThinkWell leads USAID’s Health Financing Activity (HFA), a five-year $15 million contract awarded in 2019.
+In Indonesia, ThinkWell leads USAID’s Health Financing Activity (HFA), a five-year, $15 million contract awarded in 2019.
 HFA is a technical assistance project designed to strengthen local capacity in financial analyses, stakeholder engagement, learning, and decision-making.
-HFA supports the Ministry of Health’s (MOH) leadership and vision to improve financial protection, equitable access to quality health services, and health outcomes.
+We support the Ministry of Health’s leadership and vision to improve financial protection, equitable access to quality health services, and health outcomes.